aminnj/FTInterpretations/README.md

 commands to run over the cards in the specified folders.
 Redirect it into a file and potentially delete things you don't care about:
 `make_commands.sh runs/* > commands.txt`.
+The script won't print out commands for runs that have already finished.

 ### Use GNU parallel to actually run MG